 Prerequisites:

-• Current Adult + Pediatric CPR/AED certification is *NOT* required, however is strongly recommended.
+– Current adult + pediatric CPR/AED certification is NOT required, but is strongly recommended.

-• Complete the two required forms (waiver & medical forms) prior to class.**
+– Complete the waiver & medical forms prior to class.**

 This introductory wilderness medicine course is recommended for everyone age 14 and up.
 It is strongly recommended for anyone who spends any amount of time in the great outdoors, including "weekend warriors" Scouting and youth program leaders, teachers leading school trips, backcountry guides, canoe & rafting trip guides, private expedition groups, college/university outdoor education programs, hiking club trip leaders, wilderness therapeutic programs, and adventure race safety personnel.